H3AR7B3A7/CertificationPractice/README.md

 - Native
 - Scriptfp

+With **Method overloading**:
-With **Method overloading** multiple methods can have the same name with different parameters.
+- Multiple methods can have the same name with different parameters.
+- Type erasure will enforce type constraints only at compile time and discards the element type information at runtime.

 Java handles method parameters as **pass-by-value**, which means we can't reassign parameter values inside a method.
 However, we can call methods on them.